Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.29 React Hooks - useState/README.md

 Create another button with a minus sign.
 When clicked, it should decrease the count by one.
 Implement a `decrease` function that calls `setCount(count - 1)` and assign it to the button's `onClick` handler.

 Now, pressing the plus button increases the count, and pressing the minus button decreases it.
 This demonstrates the power of the `useState` hook for managing interactive state in React components.

+### Recap

+- State enables interactivity by allowing dynamic updates in the app.
+- The `useState` hook provides state management inside functional components.
+- It returns a pair: the current state value and a function to update it.
+- Destructuring assignment improves code clarity when using hooks.
+- State updates trigger efficient re-rendering of only the necessary UI parts.